t2k/backbone.marionette-RequireJS/readme.md

 ### book entities ###
  A __Backbone.Collection [entities/book](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/entities/book.coffee)__
 is used to encapsulate the [Google Books API](https://developers.google.com/books/docs/v1/using#WorkingVolumes).
+Checkout the __search__, __fetchBooks__ and
+__moreBooks__ methods and the msgBus.events setup in the initialize method.
+The msgBus pub/sub pattern is used to help create a decoupled modular architecture.

 ### book list application
 Drill down on the modular source for the apps/book applications, it's listed below.
 Notice how the apps/book/app __requires__ the apps/book/list/controller and how